If you enjoy this site, it is only due to a great amount of work by a large number of people.

 Collegiate Data appears courtesy SABR\'s Collegiate Committee.
 They will welcome all corrections to their data.

-Much of the data is due to the volunteers at SABR.org, among whom I count myself.
+Much of the data is due to the volunteers at SABR.org, among whom some of us are ourselves.

 The SABR biographical committee routinely puts out updates for new information (or even new ballplayers) found.
 This can include updated birth, name and death information.